Francesco-Sch/prompt-slam/README.md

 ![README Header](./.github/readme-header.png)

-# The Promp Slam Interface
+# The Prompt Slam Interface

 > Battle each other in an amazing prompt slam using the power of DALL-E.